Best Cheap Health Insurance in Delaware (2026)

 Why is health insurance expensive in DE in 2026?

-Health insurance rates are expected to rise by about 20% nationwide in 2026.
+Health insurance rates rose by 29% in Delaware for 2026.

-General inflation and the rising popularity of expensive prescription medicine, such as the weight-loss drugs Wegovy and Ozempic, are driving up healthcare costs.
-Insurance companies are paying more, and to make up for it, they want to charge higher rates.
+General inflation and the rising popularity of expensive prescription medicine, such as the weight-loss drugs Wegovy and Ozempic, are driving up health care costs.
+Insurance companies are paying more, and to make up for it, they charge higher rates.

-Tax credits that have kept rates down for many Americans may also expire at the start of 2026.
-This would raise rates for many people with lower incomes.
+Tax credits that have kept rates down for many Americans may not be renewed for 2026, raising rates for many people with lower incomes.

 What you can do if your healthcare rate increases